 1. FULL DISCLOSURE REPORT

-If you are going to get any of these nine reports, the full disclosure report is the one you don’t want to miss.
-It includes public information that’s out there about you, and pulls from other consumer files that already exist like the C.L.U.E. report that I’ll explain later.
+If you are going to get just one of these reports, get the full disclosure report.
+You don’t want to miss this one.
+It includes public information that’s out there about you, and pulls from other consumer files that you then won’t have to request separately.

-It includes any insurance claims, current insurance carrier, pre-employment check, criminal records, and personal credit information, and whether you’ve ever been evicted.
-While it sounds like a lot of reports, the file I had a consumer order in a test was simple to browse through and understand.
+The full disclosure report contains information on insurance claims, current insurance carrier, employment information, criminal records, personal credit information, and whether you’ve ever been evicted.
+While it sounds like a lot of reports, it’s an easy file to browse.

 To request a Full Disclosure report:

-You need to fill out a form and include documents that identify who you are and paperwork that verifies your mailing address.
-If you have questions, check out the company’s FAQs.
+You need to fill out a Lexis Nexis Full disclosure form and include documents that identify who you are and paperwork that verifies your mailing address.
+If you have questions, check out the company’s Lexis Nexis Full Disclosure FAQ.

 Mail the completed form and supporting documents to: